renaissance-publishing/renaissance/content/chapters/12-what-makes-your-character-who-they-are-motivations-and-milestones.md

 ---
-title: "What Makes Your Character Who They Are: Motivations and Milestones"
+title: "Motivations and Milestones"
 ---

-The rules of the game are primarily concerned with what your character can *do: * their abilities, their senses, their skills, and so on.
-But perhaps more important to a dedicated role-player are the things that *make their character who they are: *the motivations that drive them forward, and the life and history that has shaped them.
+The rules of the game are primarily concerned with what your character can *do:* their abilities, their senses, their skills, and so on.
+But perhaps more important to a dedicated role-player are the things that *make their character who they are:* the motivations that drive them forward, and the life and history that has shaped them.
 This section is concerned with their *motivations* and their *milestones.*